uTensor/utensor-helloworld/docs/getting-started.md

 ```

 ### Defining the Model
-We defined a convulutional neural network with less than 5kB (after quantization) of parameters:
+We defined a convolutional neural network with less than 5kB (after quantization) of parameters:
 ```python
 class MyModel(Model):
   def __init__(self):